Overview

 Brain Imaging Unit and Neuroimaging: NIRScout

-A neuroimaging system with a 3D scalable ultra-high-density near-infrared spectroscopy platform that measures changes in the cerebral cortex using NIRScout and NIRx Medical Technologies.
+Our neuroimaging system with a 3D scalable ultra-high-density near-infrared spectroscopy platform measures changes in the cerebral cortex using NIRScout and NIRx Medical Technologies.

 Virtual Reality Unit and Immersive Suite